Samsung SGH-X820: Hardware

-The X820 features a 2"-diameter and 262,000-color LCD screen with a 220×176-pixel resolution in landscape screen layout instead of the usual portrait screen layout of other phones.
+The X820 features a 2-inch-diameter and 262,000-color LCD screen with a 220×176-pixel resolution in landscape screen layout instead of the usual portrait screen layout of other phones.
 The phone uses GPRS and EDGE for mobile Internet, and contains Bluetooth v1.2 for close range wireless connectivity.

 The device holds a built-in, roughly 2-megapixel digital camera, thus taking pictures with a maximum resolution of 1600×1200 pixels.
 The camera is in the top part of the phone, clearly visible where the phone is a bit thicker.
 Video recording is at a resolution of 352×288 pixels (CIF).

-One of the early complaints was the fact, that this phone does not have a memory expansion slot; the device only has 80 MB of built-in memory.
+One of the early complaints was that this phone does not have a memory expansion slot; the device only has 80 MB of built-in memory.

 The major deficiency turned out to be the phone's case design, which was weak enough to allow the device to break into two parts with little effort.
 For many users, this fault would not manifest itself until after extensive use.